angieEncoded/capstone/README.md

 What’s contained in each file you created.
 How to run your application.
 Any other additional information the staff should know about your project.
+Added jquery and datatables plugin for the pagination and search features on the front end